How each substrate affects the system

 - Caps must remain intact: if fish or maintenance disturbs the cap and soil mixes into the water column, the tank becomes a brown mess that takes weeks to settle

-Diana Walstad's method ("Ecology of the Planted Aquarium") is the canonical reference.
-Soil must be unfertilized, pesticide-free, mineralized through multiple wet-dry cycles before placement.
-Cap with at least 2.5 cm (1 inch) of inert sand or fine gravel.
-Not recommended for first-time planted tanks; aquasoil is more forgiving.
+Diana Walstad's method, from 'Ecology of the Planted Aquarium', is the canonical reference; it uses soil in place of gravel, little or no added CO2 and filtration, modest lighting and a light fish load.
+The soil must be unfertilized and pesticide-free, mineralized through several wet-dry cycles before placement, and capped with at least 2.5 cm of inert sand or fine gravel.
+It is not recommended for a first planted tank, since aquasoil is more forgiving.

 Inert gravel